Auditory processing disorder

-Each school has an insurance cover to at least the equivalent level of that provided by the Ministry of Education’s ‘Risk Management Scheme for School Contents’ policy.
-This insurance policy covers all assistive technology while it is being used for educational purposes at school as well as off-site, in transit and at home.
+Each school has an insurance cover to at least the equivalent level of that provided by the our risk management scheme.
+This insurance policy covers all assistive technology while it is being used for educational purposes at school as well as off site, in transit and at home.

 The principal may also make an agreement with parents about the responsibilities for the care and safety of equipment when it is at home.
 This is more likely if the items have previously been lost or broken at home and have been replaced.